eliaukilig/NJU-NEMU/README.md

-# The-fundamentals-of-computer-systems
+# What is this project about?

-This course is a pre-lab experiment for Professor JYY’s operating system.
+- It originates from the computer fundamentals experiment at Nanjing University, with the aim of implementing a simple operating system.